 AddressHope Valley, CA 96120, USA

 Hope Valley is in the Humboldt-Toiyabe National Forest, south of Lake Tahoe.
 You're free to snowmobile, cross-country ski, snowshoe, and even dogsled here during the winter.
 Download the Carson Ranger District Winter Recreation Guide online to get information about snowmobiling routes, responsible wildlife viewing, winter hazards, and more.
 Note that Blue Lakes Road and other parking areas in Hope Valley require a Sno-Park permit November through May.

 AddressSpooner Summit, Nevada 89703, USA

-Tahoe Donner Snow Play Area in Truckee is all about riding downhill on a tube or sled.
-It's gentle enough for younger kids, and the tubing lanes are monitored.
-Build a snowman, make snow angels, and have a snowball fight to round out the day.
-If you need a hot drink or a snack amid all this winter fun, a food truck parks at the entrance to Snowplay on weekends.
+Tubing, sledding, snowmen, and snowball fights are all welcomed activities at Tahoe Donner's Snowplay Area in Truckee.
+The sledding hills are gentle enough for younger kids, and the tubing lanes are monitored.
+If you need a hot drink or a snack between runs, there's a food truck parked at the entrance to the Snowplay section on weekends.